 Meaghan has been a student of yoga and meditation since the early 2000’s and has been teaching yoga since 2003.
 She humbly offers gratitude to the people who have most profoundly inﬂuenced her life and teaching: Seane Corn, Jill Sockman, Heather Tiddens, Dr. Deborah Milling, and her amazing husband Gil Elhart.

 Gil’s classes are fun and invigorating, light-hearted and empowering!
 His intuitive physical adjustments, goofy sense of humor and the ability to teach through story and metaphor make for a fulfilling experience of yoga.
-Always playful, Gil is a certified Storytime Yoga instructor and enjoys working with kids, inspiring them to live well by being active, eating healthy and breathing deeply.

 After suffering injuries from the rigorous practice of Tae Kwon Do, June began seeking a more ‘body-friendly’ holistic practice.
 At the end of her first yoga class tears rolled down her cheeks.
 She had managed to tap into emotions that had been locked inside for decades and the stress relief was incredible; She was hooked!

 Not only did yoga heal her body, but it soothed her mind too.
 For June, yoga is a holistic practice of mind, body, spirit.
 She believes that yoga can be modified to suit every student regardless of level of fitness, flexibility or life-stage.
 June’s passion is guiding students so that they may seek their own path of self-discovery.
 She encourages them to be kind to their bodies as they practice at their own level.